-- 1) Instrument enters a Reserved state - 2) An RFP is sent; - 3) The reservation and re-opening are automatically scheduled.
-The re-opening is scheduled with a predefined unhalt parameter and a notification is published via real-time market data messages; - 4) While instruments is Reserved, order entry, modification and cancellation in the Reserved Outright instrument are permitted; - 5) Price limits are active in the subsequent Reservation state; - 6) If the situation persists when re-opening (second Uncrossing), the mechanism is triggered again.
-Reopening and Uncrossing is attempted a defined maximum number of time. - 7) After the maximum number of iterations is exhausted, if the situation persists, the order participating in the suspicious trade, and has breached the collar, is automatically pulled by the Matching Engine in order to allow opening of the Contract.
+- 1. Instrument enters a Reserved state; - 2.
+An RFP is sent; - 3.
+A re-opening is automatically scheduled with a pre-defined unhalt parameter and a notification is published via real-time market data messages; - 4.
+While instruments is Reserved, order entry, modification and cancellation in the Reserved Outright instrument are permitted; - 5.
+Price limits are active in the subsequent Reservation state; - 6.
+If the situation persists when re-opening (second Uncrossing), the mechanism is triggered again.
+Reopening and Uncrossing is attempted a defined maximum number of time; - 7.
+After the maximum number of re-opening is exhausted, if the situation persists, the orders participating in the uncrossing and breaching the collars are automatically pulled by the Matching Engine in order to allow opening of the Contract.